davidkim9299/Project/README.md

   #Start discussing web page design with supervisor.

-    - Since this project has mobile application, the web page briefly introduces the purpose and contents of this program.
+    - Since this project has mobile application,
+      The web page briefly introduces the purpose and contents of this program.

   #Basic concept of web page